What do my dog's kidneys do?

 In the first phase, high doses of intravenous fluids are given to 'flush out' the kidneys and bloodstream.
 This flushing process is called diuresis and helps mildly damaged kidney cells to function again by removing the toxic metabolites and creating a healthier environment for healing.

 If enough functional kidney cells remain, they may be able to adequately meet the body's needs for filtration and waste removal.
 Fluid therapy includes replacement of various electrolytes, especially potassium.
-Other important aspects of initial treatment include proper nutrition and medication to control vomiting and diarrhea if present.
+Other important aspects of initial treatment include proper nutrition and medication to control nausea, vomiting, and diarrhea if present.
 Your dog will often begin to feel better soon after this stage of treatment is begun.

 What can I expect from this first phase of treatment?